codeclimate/codeclimate-rubocop/config/contents/lint/empty_in_pattern.md

-This cop checks for the presence of `in` pattern branches without a body.
+Checks for the presence of `in` pattern branches without a body.

 ### Example: